floooh/fips-vld/README.md

-In your toplevel CMakeLists.txt or fips-include.cmake file, check for the FIPS\_USE\_VLD, and if this is set, setup a C preprocessor define of your choice, for instance in the Oryol 3D engine:
+In your toplevel CMakeLists.txt or fips-include.cmake file, check for the FIPS\_USE\_VLD, and if this is set, setup a C preprocessor define of your choice (all following examples are taken from the Oryol 3D engine):

 ```cmake
 # use Visual Leak Detector?